SecurEth/Project-Template/.audit/03-Test-Results.md

 ## Tool 1 (e.g. Mythril)
 What false positives did Tool 1 find?
 Why are they false positives?
+(You can link to a separate file instead e.g. 03.1-Mythril.md)

 ## Tool 2 (e.g. Manticore)
 Same as above